I have spent a lot of time over the last few weeks optimizing my blog using On-Page SEO!

 For keyword selection, I use the Google Keyword Planner.
 For specifics on how to use the Google Keyword Planner, see my related article Blogging for the Best Website Ranking.
 In this article I provide specific instructions on how to choose the best keywords for your topic.
 To make sure I am using my keywords properly in each article I rely on the Yoast SEO plugin, which I highly recommend adding to your blog.
 Yoast will have you covered as long as you follow their suggested guidelines.
-See Using Yoast SEO to Help Rank Your Blog on my companion site, Start an Online Business Blog.

 So, what the heck is a snippet?
 Here’s a definition taken from HubSpot’s article Here’s How Featured Snippets Work, According to Google…

 I’m going to keep this simple.
 Here again, I rely on the Yoast SEO plugin to ensure that all of the attributes of my featured snippet are optimized.
 You will see this information at the bottom of your post, just make sure you get the Yoast green light on your SEO Title, Slug and Meta Description.

 Providing great content is a matter of tackling a few issues.
 First, developing a great topic.
 Check out my article How to Develop Amazing Blog Post Ideas to help you get started with choosing your topics.